rlemaigre/vue3-promise-dialog/README.md

 You may be familiar with the following Vue 2 project : [vue-modal-dialog](https://github.com/hjkcai/vue-modal-dialogs).
 Unfortunately it hasn't been ported to Vue 3.
 This repository demonstrates how the basic functionality of that project can be easily recovered in Vue 3.
-The code is published on NPM but it is so simple (60 lines of code for the core functionality !) you might as well copy paste it into your own project and customize it as you see fit.

 ## Directory structure

 The core functionality is in the `lib` folder.
-There are only two small files : `lib.ts` and `DialogWrapper.vue`.
-These two files are published on NPM.

 An example of a small dialog collection built upon the core functionality is in the `src/dialogs` folder.
 It is not published on NPM since it is dependent on PrimeVue (for buttons and text fields) which you may not be using and the look